jaydennleemc/WhatsApp-APIs/README.md

 - Session management with LocalAuth
 - Event handling for authentication and messages
 - Error handling and retry logic
-- Message sending with validation
+- Message sending with proper phone number formatting
 - Connection state management
+- Fixed client initialization bug that was setting authentication to false

 **Key Features**:
 - Persistent session storage